digital-index-of-middle-english-verse/dimev/docs/documentation.md

 - `lastLines`.
 A transcription of the last lines of the item as transmitted in the document.
   Data type: text with inline formatting.
   The elements `firstLines` and `lastLines` may repeat in alternation.
-  This is employed when a witness comprises two or more discontinuous fragments or excerpts of the item.<!--fix the xml-->
+  This is employed when a witness comprises two or more discontinuous fragments or excerpts of the item.
 - `source`.
 Bibliographic citation for the witness.
   Data type: a complex element containing attributes and child elements.
   See [Attributes of `source`] and [Child elements of `source`].